Olimaol/CompNeuroPy/docs/examples/dbs.md

             mode (str):
                 Mode of the dbs test model, either "spiking" or "rate-coded"
         """
+        ### constants should still be available after DBSstimulator recreates the model
+        ### test this by creating this constant
         Constant("my_important_const", 0.0)

+        ### check if model to create is spiking or rate-coded
         if mode == "spiking":
             self.model = CompNeuroModel(
                 model_creation_function=self.create_model,